East Malaysia: Politics

 Since 2008, East Malaysia played a more significant role in the national political landscape.
 The loss of two-thirds majority of Barisan Nasional (BN) government in the West Malaysia caused the BN to rely on East Malaysian politicians to cling on power.
 After the conclusion of 2013 Malaysian general election, there was an increase in ministers and deputy ministers allocation for East Malaysia in the Malaysian Cabinet from 11 out of 57 portfolios in 2008 election to 20 out of 61 portfolios.
-However, there has been no prime minister or deputy prime minister coming from East Malaysia yet since its incorporation in 1963.
+There had been no prime minister or deputy prime minister coming from East Malaysia until 2022, when Fadillah Yusof became the first deputy prime minister from East Malaysia.
+On several occasions, the federal government chaired its weekly cabinet meetings in Kuching instead of Putrajaya.

 As of 2012, Sarawak, Sabah and Labuan held a total of 57 out 222 seats (25.68%) in the Malaysian parliament.
 Since 2014, Sarawak have been actively seeking for devolution of powers from the Malaysian federal government.
 In October 2018, both Sabah and Sarawak chief ministers met to discuss common goals in demanding from the Malaysian federal government regarding the rights stipulated inside the Malaysia Agreement.
 In December 2021, constitutional amendments were passed to restore the status of Sabah and Sarawak as equal partners to Malaya, with 199 members of Parliament backing the amendment bill without opposition.
 Apart from restoring Article 1(2) to its pre-1976 wording, the bill defines Malaysia Day for the first time and redefines the federation with the inclusion of Malaysia Agreement (MA63).
 Previously, only Merdeka Day (independence day of the Federation of Malaya) was defined, and the federation was defined merely by the Malaya Agreement 1957.
 The Constitution (Amendment) Act 2022 received royal assent on 19 January 2022 and came into force on 11 February 2022.